libAudioFlux/audioFlux/benchmark/README.md

 |  [librosa](https://github.com/librosa/librosa) |  Python   | 0.10.0  |  C++ library for audio and music analysis, description and synthesis, including Python bindings  |
 |  [essentia](https://github.com/MTG/essentia) |  C++/Python   | 2.0.1  |  Python library for audio and music analysis  |

-- audioFlux: developed in C with a Python wrapper, it has different bridging processes for different platforms, and supports OpenBLAS, MKL, etc.
+- audioFlux: developed in C with a Python wrapper, it has different bridging processes for different platforms, and supports **OpenBLAS**, **MKL**, etc.
-- TorchAudio: developed in PyTorch, which is optimized for CPUs and uses MKL as its backend.
+- torchaudio: developed in PyTorch, which is optimized for CPUs and uses **MKL** as its backend.
 This evaluation does not include the GPU version of PyTorch.
-- librosa: developed purely in Python, mainly based on NumPy and SciPy, with NumPy using OpenBLAS as its backend.
+- librosa: developed purely in Python, mainly based on **NumPy** and **SciPy**, with NumPy using **OpenBLAS** as its backend.
-- Essentia: developed in C++ with a Python wrapper, it uses Eigen and FFTW as its backend.
+- essentia: developed in C++ with a Python wrapper, it uses **Eigen** and **FFTW** as its backend.

 There are many factors that can affect the performance evaluation results, including CPU architecture, operating system, compilation system, selection of basic linear algebra libraries, and usage of project APIs, all of which can have a certain impact on the evaluation results.

 For the most common mel features in the audio field, the major performance bottlenecks are FFT computation, matrix computation, and multi-threaded parallel processing, while minor bottlenecks include algorithmic business implementation and Python packaging.

-- Regarding FFT computation, librosa uses scipy's fftpack for accelerated FFT computation, which is slower than FFTW3, MKL, and Accelerate.
+- Regarding FFT computation, librosa uses SciPy's fftpack for accelerated FFT computation, which is slower than FFTW3, MKL, and Accelerate.
 - Regarding matrix computation, MKL is faster than OpenBLAS, while OpenBLAS is faster than Eigen.
 - Regarding multi-threaded parallel processing, it depends on whether each project has support for it.